manel1874/manel1874/README.md

 I'm a husband, father of two, (amateur) tenor singer and a Cryptography PhD student at the [University of Lisbon, IST](https://fenix.tecnico.ulisboa.pt/cursos/deaseginf), Portugal.

-- 🔭 I’m currently working on the applications of **quantum cryptographic protocols to Secure Multiparty Computation**.
+- 🔭 I’m currently working on the applications of **Quantum Cryptographic protocols to Secure Multiparty Computation**.

 ### 🤓 Projects

 #### Running

 - [QuantaGenomics](https://quantagenomics.av.it.pt/): is focused on the development of a quantum-enabled Secure Multiparty Computation service for collaborative genomic medicine.
-Promotion video on [YouTube](https://www.youtube.com/watch?v=Vtl3oe_w0us)
+Promotion video on [YouTube](https://www.youtube.com/watch?v=Vtl3oe_w0us).
 - [QUESTS](http://quests.av.it.pt/): is focused on the development of a Secure Multiparty Computation service for vehicular ad hoc networks (VANETs).

 #### Closed